JSRocksHQ/jsrockshq.github.io/src/posts/en/arrow-functions-and-their-scope.md

 }());
 ```

-With time, fortunatelly, more browsers will support the new features in ES6.
+With time, fortunately, more browsers will support the new ES6 features.
-Now that it's all setup, let's dive deep into it!
+Now that it's all set up, let's dive deep into it!

 ## A New Token

-A new token's been added to ES6, and it is called "fat arrow", represented by
+A new token has been added to ES6, and it is called "fat arrow", represented by
 ```javascript
 =>
 ```